 1894—Henry Ossawa Tanner wins the Medal of Honor at the Paris Expositions for his paintings.
 He was the first African-American painter to gain international acclaim for his works.
 Tanner was born in Pittsburgh, Pa.
 In fact, he eventually moved to Paris because of opposition to a Black artist in the United States.
 His most famous painting is “The Banjo Player.”

 1898—The North Carolina Mutual And Provident Insurance Co. is founded by a group led by John Merrick.
 Company grows into the largest Black-owned insurance firm in America.

 1904—Enolia P. McMillan is born.
 She becomes first female president of the NAACP.

 1865—Jamaican national hero and independence advocate, George William Gordon, is unjustly arrested and sentenced to death for his struggle to free the Caribbean island nation from White minority rule.
 The son of a White man and a Black slave woman, Gordon is considered one of Jamaica’s most significant national heroes.

 1950—Earl Lloyd becomes first Black person to play in an NBA game.

-1994—Dexter King, youngest young of Dr. Martin Luther King Jr., is named head of SCLC—an organization founded by his slain father.
-Ironically, Dexter’s sister Rev. Bernice King is now in line to head the civil rights group.
-A vote deciding the next SCLC president takes place on Oct.
-29.
+1994—Dexter King, youngest son of Dr. Martin Luther King Jr., is named head of SCLC—an organization founded by his slain father.
+Ironically, Dexter’s sister Rev. Bernice King would later be named to head the civil rights group.